 The posture belt could be used in addition to but never as a substitute for an approved passenger restraint system (3-point belt).

-1. Adjust posture belt to fit the wheelchair occupant, see section 4.1 Posture belt, page 34.
+1. Adjust posture belt to fit the wheelchair occupant, see section 4.1 Posture belt, page 36.

-Fastening the 3-point passenger restraint system
+Fastening the 3-point belt restraint

 The illustration above may differ depending on the wheelchair and the restraint system supplier.